Biogeochemical cycle: Overview

-The diagram on the right shows a generalised biogeochemical cycle.
-The major parts of the biosphere are connected by the flow of chemical elements and compounds.
+The major parts of the biosphere are connected by the flow of chemical elements and compounds in biogeochemical cycles.
 In many of these cycles, the biota plays an important role.
 Matter from the Earth's interior is released by volcanoes.
 The atmosphere exchanges some compounds and elements rapidly with the biota and oceans.
 Exchanges of materials between rocks, soils, and the oceans are generally slower by comparison.

-The flow of energy in an ecosystem is an open system; the sun constantly gives the planet energy in the form of light while it is eventually used and lost in the form of heat throughout the trophic levels of a food web.
+The flow of energy in an ecosystem is an open system; the Sun constantly gives the planet energy in the form of light while it is eventually used and lost in the form of heat throughout the trophic levels of a food web.
 Carbon is used to make carbohydrates, fats, and proteins, the major sources of food energy.
 These compounds are oxidized to release carbon dioxide, which can be captured by plants to make organic compounds.
-The chemical reaction is powered by the light energy of the sun.
+The chemical reaction is powered by the light energy of sunshine.

 Sunlight is required to combine carbon with hydrogen and oxygen into an energy source, but ecosystems in the deep sea, where no sunlight can penetrate, obtain energy from sulfur.
 Hydrogen sulfide near hydrothermal vents can be utilized by organisms such as the giant tube worm.
 In the sulfur cycle, sulfur can be forever recycled as a source of energy.
 Energy can be released through the oxidation and reduction of sulfur compounds (e.g., oxidizing elemental sulfur to sulfite and then to sulfate).

-Although the Earth constantly receives energy from the sun, its chemical composition is essentially fixed, as the additional matter is only occasionally added by meteorites.
+Although the Earth constantly receives energy from the Sun, its chemical composition is essentially fixed, as the additional matter is only occasionally added by meteorites.
 Because this chemical composition is not replenished like energy, all processes that depend on these chemicals must be recycled.
 These cycles include both the living biosphere and the nonliving lithosphere, atmosphere, and hydrosphere.

 Biogeochemical cycles can be contrasted with geochemical cycles.
 The latter deals only with crustal and subcrustal reservoirs even though some process from both overlap.